 Symptoms include polyuria, excessive thirst, and polydipsia, with a 24-h urine output of >50 mL/kg per day and a urine osmolality that is less than that of serum (<300 mosmol/kg; specific gravity <1.010).
 DI can be partial or complete; in the latter case the urine is maximally diluted (<100 mosmol/kg) and the daily urine output can reach 10–20 L. Clinical or laboratory signs of dehydration, including hypernatremia, occur only if the pt simultaneously has a thirst defect (not uncommon in pts with CNS disease) or does not have access to water.
 Other etiologies of hypernatremia are described in Chap.
 1.

 DI must be differentiated from other etiologies of polyuria (Chap.
 46).
 Unless an inappropriately dilute urine is present in the setting of serum hyperosmolality, a fluid deprivation test is used to make the diagnosis of DI.
 This test should be started in the morning with careful supervision to avoid dehydration.
 Body weight, plasma osmolality, serum sodium, and urine volume and osmolality should be measured hourly.
 The test should be stopped when body weight decreases by 5% or plasma osmolality/sodium exceeds the upper limit of normal.
 If the urine osmolality is <300 mosmol/kg with serum hyperosmolality, desmopressin (0.03 μg/kg SC) should be administered with repeat measurement of urine osmolality 1–2 h later.
 An increase of >50% indicates severe pituitary DI, whereas a smaller or absent response suggests nephrogenic DI.
 Measurement of AVP levels before and after fluid deprivation may be helfpul to distinguish central and nephrogenic DI.
-Occasionally, hypertonic saline infusion may be required if fluid ...
+Occasionally, hypertonic saline infusion ...